Turn your economics degree into a career

-Economics majors are successful in a wide variety of careers.
-Although various roles in businesses are most common, economics majors are successful in law, medicine, government, non-profits, and international relations, as well as in academic roles.
+ASU economics majors are successful in a wide variety of careers.
+Although various roles in businesses are most common, economics majors are successful in law, medicine, government, nonprofits, and international relations, as well as in academic roles.

 Others have gone on to the best law schools in the country or to the top PhD and MBA programs here and abroad.
-Finally, many of our graduates have won prestigious national awards, such as the Marshall Award, the NSF Fellowship, Fulbright fellowships and most recently, the Truman Award.
+Additionally, many graduates have won prestigious national awards, such as the Marshall Award, the NSF Fellowship, Fulbright fellowships, and the Truman Award.

 All W. P. Carey students receive dedicated career support and guidance through the W. P. Carey Career Services Center.
 In addition, the Department of Economics has created video resources to help you prepare for research-focused careers and graduate school programs.